New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 That’s when the gap appears.
 Someone arrives on your site with a clear expectation, often shaped by a tightly written snippet or a promise of speed.
 They expect clarity.
 Instead, they land on a generic page with a long form and no context.
 The promise and the experience don’t line up.

 This kind of mismatch breaks trust before the journey even begins.
 And the consequences are measurable.
 According to Deloitte, 42 percent of customers have switched banks because of poor digital experiences.
 When the follow-through falls short, even high-intent users walk away.
+Effective user journey optimization can prevent it.

 A complicated user journey has a direct impact on business outcomes.